-The Africa Business Club at Harvard Business School, organized this year the 22nd Annual Africa Business Conference, in Boston.
+The Africa Business Club at Harvard Business School, is organizing this year the 22nd Annual Africa Business Conference, in Boston.

 This year’s theme is “Africa 2020 + 20”: We need a clear vision for Africa that will crystalize where we want to see it in 20 years’ time.
 What resources and capabilities we need to harness to make that vision a reality?

-The African Business Conference organized at Harvard BS brought together over 1300 from across the African continent and diaspora: students, professionals, officials, executives, creators, thought leaders, and all inventive minds in between.
+The African Business Conference organized at Harvard BS will bring together over 1300 from across the African continent and diaspora: students, professionals, officials, executives, creators, thought leaders, and all inventive minds in between.

-To help stimulate the dialogue, a set of panels and discussions provided the participants with ideas on the direct role we, Africans, can play in developing the futuristic narrative we see for the continent.
+To help stimulate the dialogue, a set of panels and discussions will provide the present participants with ideas on the direct role we, Africans, can play in developing the futuristic narrative we see for the continent.

-Dr. Ali Elquammah, Director at HEM represented HEM and the Association of African Business School (AABS) as its Chairman during this event.
+Dr. Ali Elquammah, Director at HEM will represent HEM and the Association of African Business School (AABS) as its Chairman during this event.